ShunChengWu/tensorflow/tensorflow/docs_src/deploy/distributed.md

 ### Create a `tf.train.ClusterSpec` to describe the cluster

-The cluster specification dictionary maps job names to lists of network addresses.
+The cluster specification dictionary maps job names to lists of network adresses.
 Pass this dictionary to the @{tf.train.ClusterSpec}
 constructor.
 For example: